stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * The descriptor sets for the texture sampler.

-First we create the terrain grid:
+First a simple, flat terrain grid is generated using the new builder:

 ```java
 @Bean